doctorfree/MusicPlayerPlus/README.md

 #### Individual commands post-initialization setup

+Download albums in your Bandcamp collections with the command `mppinit bandcamp`.

 Convert WAV format media files in your library to MP3 format files with the command `mpplus -F`.
 Conversion from WAV to MP3 allows these files to be imported into the Beets media library management system.